crimpdeq/book/src/assembly.md

        1. Update the sample rate: Most HX711 modules come with the `RATE` pin connected to `GND`, meaning that they sample at 10 Hz, if you want to sample at 80 Hz:
            ![HX711 Pinout](assets/hx711_pinout.png)
           1. Break the track of `RATE` pin.
-          2. I did this by scratching the module with a knife.
+          2. This can be done by carefully scratching the module’s trace with a knife.
           3. Verify with a multimeter that `GND` and the `RATE` pin are not connected anymore.
             - Make sure that you don't break the next connection.
           4. Solder the `RATE` to `DVDD` pin.